-When outsourcing your IT to a managed services provider, it’s important that they have a team of technicians who are experts in different areas of IT.
+When outsourcing your IT to a managed services provider, such as Solutions 4 IT, it’s important that they have a team of technicians who are experts in different areas of IT.
 They should have IT professionals who have different knowledge and skill levels, meaning they can assist with a range of different queries and issues that you and your team may have.

 So, when working with a team of tech support experts like Red Bigfoot that provides it consulting services, what should you pay close attention to?